formio/help.form.io/_paragraphs/userguide/form-components/address.md

 The placeholder text that will appear when this field is empty.

+#### Custom CSS Class

+A custom CSS class to add to this component.
+You may add multiple class names separated by a space.

 #### Allow Multiple Addresses

 Allow multiple addresses to be entered into the field.